 I recently came across a very intriguing Migraine blog by Dr. D. In his blog, he tells us that Migraine disease is in fact "curable," if you find the cause.
 Once the cause is removed, or what he calls "primary triggers," your Migraines will be gone forever.

-Dr. D theory seems to be: if you remove the “primary triggers” such as low blood sugar or tight neck muscles, you will have “success in curing Migraines.”
-So every time a person’s blood sugar dips, or neck tightens, these events may make a person more sensitive to their “common” triggers which may be weather changes and stress.
-Once the “primary triggers were removed people no longer had Migraines,” Dr. D states.
-If you still have Migraines after you have removed your “primary” triggers, then you haven’t found the right “correctors.”
+Once the "primary triggers were removed people no longer had Migraines," Dr. D states.
+If you still have Migraines after you have removed your "primary" triggers, then you haven't found the right "correctors."

 correctors you have and what to do about them.
 Once these correctors are found he will help you eliminate them from your system.

 thought to be caused by overactive neurons in our brains and genetics.
 Then, genetically speaking, you may be able to think of other members of your family who had "sick" headaches, or that uncle who wasn't to be bothered because he had another one of those "headaches," or a "sinus" headache."

 Here is what happens when we encounter a trigger that may produce a Migraine attack; neurons fire in a wave across the brain, starting from the brainstem and going forward.
 This in turn starts a chain reaction that affects blood vessels, nerves and tissues surrounding those blood vessels, levels of neurotransmitters such as serotonin and norepinpehrine, and more.

 Dr. D. makes one good point - we have to identify our triggers.
 In fact, we talk about that here all the time.
 The bottom line is Migraine is a gentice nuerological disease that

 We see the word "cure" too often used about Migraines.
 For a bit of perspective on that, listen to the MigraineCast Podcast, Using the Term Migraine "Cure."

-Dr. D ND.
 Be Healthy.
 Be Active.
-Live Uthing.
-What Causes Migraines?
+Live Uthing. _What Causes Migraines?
 A New Approach _.